Joysd1010/KIDDO/README.md

 - User authentication: Users can create accounts and securely log in to access the toy shop.
 - Toy purchasing: Users can browse through a selection of toys, add them to their cart, and proceed with the purchase.
-- Admin panel: Admins have access to a dedicated panel for managing the toy inventory, user accounts, and sales data.
-- Seller panel: Sellers can add new toys to the inventory and track their sales through a specialized panel.
+- Seller panel: Sellers can add new toys to the inventory through a specialized panel.
-- Private routes: Certain routes are protected and accessible only to authenticated users, admins, or sellers.
+- Private routes: Certain routes are protected and accessible only to authenticated users or sellers.
 - Receipt generation: Upon completing a purchase, users receive a digital receipt/invoice, which can be printed as a PDF for their records.

 ## Getting Started